-What’s more, according to Zap-Map, which monitors the UK’s charging infrastructure, the number of electric cars registered in the UK at the end of April 2021 totalled more than 515,000, including 245,000 Battery Electric Vehicles (BEVs) and 270,000 Plug-In Hybrid Electric Vehicles (PHEVs).
+What’s more, according to Zap-Map, which monitors the UK’s charging infrastructure, the number of electrified cars registered in the UK at the end of September 2021 totalled more than 650,000, including 330,000 fully electric models and 320,000 plug-in hybrids (PHEVs).
 This means that, despite the impact of COVID-19, the UK witnessed the biggest annual increase in the number of EV registrations last year, with more than 175,000 electric vehicles registered alone - that’s a growth of 66% on 2019.

 How many public charging stations are there?

 There are now thousands of public charging stations.
-According to Zap-Map, there are currently 15,398 locations housing 24,128 charge point devices with 41,537 individual connectors.
+According to Zap-Map, there are currently more than 16,000 locations housing 26,000 charge points with over 45,000 individual connectors.
 These numbers are continually increasing, with 7,000 new locations added in 2020 alone; the biggest increase is in new 150-350kW ultra-rapid chargers.
 This means that electric charging points now outnumber the UK’s 8,500 petrol and diesel stations.

 Who runs the charging stations?

 The UK’s charging station network is owned and operated by several different companies.
 Most of these are energy firms, and many require you to register with them and carry a swipe card to use their machines, although some offer a smartphone app to make life easier.
 If you’re planning on using your electric car or plug-in hybrid for long journeys and are likely to visit lots of different regions, you’ll probably need to register with more than one provider.